-Initially, and at least annually thereafter COC must determine that the rent for the manufactured home space is reasonable based on rents for comparable manufactured home spaces.
-COC must consider the location and size of the space, and any services and maintenance to be provided by the owner.
+Initially, and at least annually thereafter, the PHA must determine that the rent for the manufactured home space is reasonable based on rents for comparable manufactured home spaces.
+The PHA must consider the location and size of the space, and any services and maintenance to be provided by the owner.
 By accepting the monthly housing assistance payment, the owner of the manufactured home space certifies that the rent does not exceed rents charged by the owner for comparable unassisted spaces in the same manufactured home park or elsewhere.

-If requested by COC, the owner must give COC information on rents charged by the owner for other manufactured home spaces.
+If requested by the PHA, the owner must give the PHA information on rents charged by the owner for other manufactured home spaces.